 If you choose to only use two pieces of artificial garland you’ll get a sparser look, but it’ll still look very pretty.
 Two pieces alone can be laid right on top of the mantel without the use of command hooks, but if you want to drape them, you’ll still need the hooks.

-Make sure before you hit “checkout” that you’re buying enough garland (2 or more), and buy them long enough to cover the length of your mantel and still be able to drape down the sides.
+Make sure before you hit “buy now” that you’re buying enough garland (2 or more), and buy them long enough to cover the length of your mantel and still be able to drape down the sides.
 I have two 5-foot garlands for a total length of 10 feet.
 You can also choose to just buy a 15-foot piece if you have a large mantel and want it to drape significantly.

-The best garlands sell out quickly every year, so don’t be kicking yourself when you go to buy another piece and they’re already gone and you have to wait until next year for more
+The best garlands sell out quickly every year, so don’t be kicking yourself when you go to buy another piece and they’re already gone and you have to wait until next year!!

 mantel with garland and stockings hung from it